On today’s date in 1982, famed Canadian pianist Glenn Gould died in Toronto, Ont.

 BACH’S GOLDBERG VARIATIONS

 Gould originally catapulted onto the world stage at the age of 23, when he released his initial recording of J.S.
-Bach’s Goldberg Variations, which is considered among the most difficult pieces ever composed on piano.
+Bach’s Goldberg Variations, which is considered among the most difficult pieces ever composed on the piano.

 “He said he considered the concert form an ‘immensely distasteful’ musical compromise that leads to ‘tremendous conservatism’ in musical interpretation.
-Mr. Gould contended that the concert’s aura of commerce, its performing stage and its listening audience interfere with music, turning the artist into a ‘vaudevillian,'” reads the Times obituary.
+Mr. Gould contended that the concert’s aura of commerce, its performing stage and its listening audience interfere with music, turning the artist into a ‘vaudevillian,'” reads the New York Times obituary.

 “For him, the recording represented the musical future.
 Mr. Gould was also among the first classical musicians to treat the recording as a distinct art form, with its own possibilities and requirements.
 The phonograph record, for Mr. Gould, was no more a ‘record’ of an actual continuous performance than a movie was a record of actual continuous events.
 It was a spliced construction, edited from recording tape.”